ShukujiNeel13/IonicBond/README.md

 1) The Mobile App is a cross platform react-native mobile app [Create React Native App](https://github.com/react-community/create-react-native-app).
 The Mobile App prototype is available in the mobile_app branch.

 2) The Web App is a PHP application hosted on Heroku Cloud serving requests for the supported Admin functions.
+The Web App prototype is available in the company/master branch.

 3) The data analysis unit is a python application included within the repository as a script, further data analysis work performed using R is also included.